 Shoes rotating around the carousel on red velvet swings.

-The shoes were also suggestive of the sources of inspiration behind their creation- cabaret and the showgirl, fantasy and fairy tale, art and architecture, film, landscape and travel.
+The shoes were also suggestive of the sources of inspiration behind their creation- cabaret and the showgirl, fantasy and fairy tale, art and architecture, film, landscape, and travel.
 The entire exhibition was brimming with exuberance when elements such as a cabaret setting and performers were brought together in a classic display.
-The purpose of the exhibition was to take shoe connoisseurs through the stages of shoe creation, from sketches to construction, prototyping and factory production.
+The exhibition’s purpose was to take shoe connoisseurs through the stages of shoe creation, from sketches to construction, prototyping, and factory production.